JohnLRBrock/New-York-Times/README.md

 # New-York-Times

-Cloning the New York Times page.
+Cloning the New York Times page in HTML and CSS.